 Psycheceutical Announces Julian Bailes, M.D. as Board Member and Chief Medical Officer

-MIAMI, Jan.
-10, 2023 (GLOBE NEWSWIRE) -- Psycheceutical Bioscience, Inc.BWVI ("Psycheceutical" or the "Company"), a bioscience company dedicated to developing cutting-edge brain delivery technologies for the next generation of mental health treatments, today announced that Dr. Julian Bailes has accepted the role of Chief Medical Officer and will also join the company's Board of Directors.
-Bailes will continue to assist in the strategy, direction, and execution of the company's clinical and technological development of its patented dosing technologies, with the goal of providing the safe and effective delivery of psychedelic pharmaceutical compounds.
+/EIN News/ -- MIAMI, Jan.
+10, 2023 (GLOBE NEWSWIRE) -- Psycheceutical Bioscience, Inc.(OTCPK: BWVI) ("Psycheceutical" or the "Company"), a bioscience company dedicated to developing cutting-edge brain delivery technologies for the next generation of mental health treatments, today announced that Dr. Julian Bailes has accepted the role of Chief Medical Officer and will also join the company’s Board of Directors.
+Bailes will continue to assist in the strategy, direction, and execution of the company’s clinical and technological development of its patented dosing technologies, with the goal of providing the safe and effective delivery of psychedelic pharmaceutical compounds.

 "Psycheceutical’s Board believes that given his extensive expertise in both clinical care and research, Dr. Bailes is ideally suited to oversee the company’s medical affairs as we prepare to initiate clinical trials for our novel drug delivery systems later this year,” said Chad Harman, CEO of Psychececutical.